 - 1. Only County employees, elected officials, and authorized service individuals are allowed to operate County owned vehicles. - 2.
 County owned vehicles may not be used for personal use after hours. - 3.
 The following individuals are allowed to ride in County vehicles: - a.
 Individuals having a business relationship with the County or are attending related training sessions or meetings. - b.
-Employee's spouse or significant other. - c.
-Social Service clients and family members. - 4.
+Other fellow County employees. - c.
+Employee's spouse or significant other. - 4.
 All individuals in County vehicles are required to wear seat belts at all times. - 5.
 Individuals driving County vehicles are prohibited from texting on cell phones while operating the vehicle. - 6.
 Smoking or tobacco use in County vehicles is prohibited.